PARENT INFORMATION ON RETURNING BACK TO CHILD CARE

 DROP OFF/PICK UP/SCREENING FORM

 Parents will be greeted at the FRONT door.
-Please stay in the foyer only (Burrillville location) or tent (Woonsocket location).
-From here, your child will have their temperature taken and you will complete a COVID-19 screening form with a staff member every day that your child attends.
+Please stay in the foyer only (Burrillville location) or front door (Woonsocket location).
+If screening is still required, then from here, your child will have their temperature taken and you will complete a COVID-19 screening form with a staff member every day that your child attends.

 Depending on the results, your child will either be admitted for care for the day or will have to go home depending on the screening and temperature results Please be truthful on the screening sheet as we are trying to be ahead of this disease in keeping the centers disease free.